FIXMBR/3PlayerCouples/README.md

 - ~~Songs with variable BPM are not supported~~ variable BPMs work now!
 - ~~Make the chart automatically  generate from 1 couples chart and 1 doubles chart (instead of relying on the user to copy it)~~
 - ~~Convert it to Python 3~~ Done!
-- There is too little offset for p3 when there are no p2 notes
+- ~~There is too little offset for p3 when there are no p2 notes ~~ Done too!
-- a lot more...
+- ~~a lot more...~~ Maybe 4 player support in the future

 # Extra stuff
 - you can add multiple difficulties, by creating routine and doubles charts with the same difficulty